Yellow Submarine (film): Reception

-Roger Ebert of the Chicago Sun-Times praised the film for its creative animation and screenplay, giving it three and a half stars in his original review, saying 'Yellow Submarine", curiously enough, exists on two levels with nothing in between.
-It is beautifully simple and childlike on one level, and erudite and deep on another".
+Roger Ebert of the Chicago Sun-Times praised the film for its creative animation and screenplay, giving it three and a half stars in his original review, saying "Yellow Submarine, curiously enough, exists on two levels with nothing in between.
+It is beautifully simple and childlike on one level, and erudite and deep on another."
 He later upgraded the film to a full 4 stars, hailing it a masterpiece of animation, and believed that it "boasts the best soundtrack out of any other animated film."
-He would then place it on his "The Great Movies" list.
+He later placed it on his The Great Movies list.

 The Beatles celebrated the release of the film in July 1968 with a submarine-themed disco, which was attended by guests all wearing yellow, at the Royal Lancaster Hotel in Bayswater, London.
 In a 1980 interview, John Lennon said of the film, "I think it's a great movie, it's my favorite Beatle movie.
 Sean loves it now, all the little children love it".